bli25/RSEM_tutorial/README.md

 ## <a name="ebseq"></a> Differential Expression Analysis using EBSeq

 Differential expression analysis is one of the most common tasks biologists perform.
-The RSEM software includes the [EBSeq](https://www.bioconductor.org/packages/devel/bioc/html/EBSeq.html) package for downstream differential expression analysis.
+The RSEM pipeline includes the [EBSeq](https://www.bioconductor.org/packages/devel/bioc/html/EBSeq.html) package for downstream differential expression analysis.
 Let us play with the RSEM-EBSeq pipeline on some real single cell data sets.

 ### Detecting differentially expressed genes